jwodder/reponews/README.rst

         Whether to report new releases in tracked repositories; defaults to true

+    ``prereleases`` : boolean
+        Whether to report new prereleases in tracked repositories; defaults to true.
+This setting only has an effect when ``releases`` is true.

+     ``drafts`` : boolean
+        Whether to report new draft releases in tracked repositories; defaults to true.
+This setting only has an effect when ``releases`` is true.

+        Note that, if ``reponews`` sees a release while it's in a draft state (even if the draft is not reported), and then, on a later run, the release has been published, the release will not be reported on the later run, regardless of the value of ``drafts``.

     ``tags`` : boolean
         Whether to report new tags in tracked repositories; defaults to true